charles-m-knox/metropolis/README.md

 ## Ideas

 To make the process more streamlined, each run could be sent on its own thread.
-I'd do it if I had had more time before having to turn in this project.
+For 10000 monte carlo steps it can take up to 5 minutes per full run.